run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build.md

 *   The job is based on a sample docker image ``python``
 *   We named the job _build1_.
 *   Note the _interactive_ flag which means the job will not have a start or end.
-It is the researcher's responsibility to close the job.
+It is the Researcher's responsibility to close the job.
 *   The job is assigned to team-a with an allocation of a single GPU.
 *   The command provided is ``sleep infinity``.
 You must provide a command or the container will start and then exit immediately.
 Alternatively, replace these flags with `--attach` to attach immediately to a session.